navariltd/nl-attendance-timesheet/README.md

         $ bench get-app --branch {branch-name} git@github.com:navariltd/nl-attendance-timesheet.git
     ```
     Replace <i>{branch-name}</i> with any of the repository's branches
-5. After that, you can install the navari_vf app on the required site by running
+5. After that, you can install the nl-attendance-timesheet app on the required site by running
     ```sh
         $ bench --site {sitename} install-app nl-attendance-timesheet
     ```